-If you enable image-level backups for a backup policy, Veeam Backup for GCP will create a new backup file in a backup repository during every backup session.
-A sequence of backup files created during a set of backup sessions makes up a backup chain.
+If you enable image-level backups for a backup policy, Veeam Backup for GCP creates a new backup file in a backup repository during every backup session.
+A sequence of backup files created during a set of backup sessions makes up a standard backup chain.

-The backup chain includes backup files of the following types:
+The standard backup chain includes backup files of the following types:

 - Full — a full backup file stores a copy of the full VM image.

-- Incremental — incremental backup files store incremental changes of VM images.
+- Incremental — incremental backup files store incremental changes of the VM image.

 Full and incremental backup files act as restore points for backed-up VM instances that let you roll back instance data to the necessary state.
 To recover a VM instance to a specific point in time, the chain of backup files created for the instance must contain a full backup file and a set of incremental backup files dependent on the full backup file.